 Filmmakers have to submit a short synopsis (200-250 words), a short biographical note (100-150 word), Twitter and/or Facebook name.

-Title of Film, Name of Filmmaker, duration, country of production, name of smartphone/tablet must be provided with all submissions.
+Title of Film, Name of Filmmaker, duration, country of production, name of smartphone/tablet shall be provided with all submissions.

 Please note that by submitting your smartphone film to MINA, you accept and agree that you grant MINA a perpetual, royalty-free, non-exclusive right and license to use, reproduce, modify, publish, screen, broadcast, and distribute the smartphone film as part of the annual MINA screening program without any compensation to the submitter.

-All copyright material(s) used in the submission must be cleared by the submitter before submission.
+All copyrighted material(s) used in the submission must be cleared by the submitter before submission.
 Any issue(s) that may arise due to infringement of copyrights is the submitter’s sole responsibility.
 MINA, sponsors and/or supporters and its members are not responsible for any infringement of copyrights.